darby999/just-dice.com/README.md

 -
 When reset loss is called this will dictate the value of the bet.
 It is worked out as (total balance / 100) * reset % so if you set it to 1 the reset loss value will be 1% of your total balance.
-Use this with caution and be aware if you add 50% here you will be putting half of your onsite balance into one bet.
+Use this with caution and be aware if you add 50% here you will be putting half of your onsite balance into one bet then it will start to martingale from 50% balance.

 -